Skip to product information

 • Vintage: circa 1972

-• Details: This is such a pretty candle holder and it's also a vase all in one!
+• Details: This is such a pretty and romantic candle holder, which is also a vase all in one!
 It is in the very popular, very much imitated, Moss Rose pattern.
 Made of fine porcelain, it features one large pink rose alongside semi-opened rose buds.
-The reason this pattern is called Moss Rose is the hairy or "wispy" edge on these roses had growers thinking they resembled moss.
 The piece has a lovely intricate gold scalloped rim.
-You will notice there's a "moat" between the candle cup and the outside, this can be filled with fresh (or faux) flowers for a gorgeous effect.
-The underside is stamped with the logo which, based on research, we were able to date to 1972, (blue color logo and having: "Chodziez Rok Zal 1852").
-If you're looking to complete your set of Moss Rose, please be very careful, this pattern was made by several manufacturers through the years like: Bavarian, Sango, Fine China of Japan, Pompadour, Royal Sealy and others.
-They all look similar but there are variations.
-If that is not important to your collection efforts then you will find an extensive selection of pieces, sizes and shapes in Moss Rose.
+You will notice there's space between the candle cup and the outside, which can be filled with fresh (or faux) flowers for a gorgeous effect.
+The underside logo, we were able to date to 1972, ("Chodziez Rok Zal 1852").
 Makes a great hostess gift, maybe with a candle and pretty box of matches.
-Nice romantic accent for your home.
+Nice romantic accent for your home, for Valentine's Day or Mother's Day too.

 • Material: Porcelain